chase4926/PirateRPG/docs/designdoc.md

     There are sub-maps (Taverns, houses, caves)
   ## Exploration ##
     Find gold and loot in chests
-    Loot being weapons, gear, commodities
+      Chests have a level, this level +- 25% is the level of the dropped item Loot being weapons, gear, commodities
     ### Item Classes ###
       Specific items in categories listed in itemsets.md